 (j) Historic zoning districts.
-Towers and antennas shall not be permitted within the boundaries of any historic zoning district except as provided for in Section 23.27 [4](a) or (b).
+Towers and antennas shall not be permitted within the boundaries of any historic zoning district except as provided for in Section 23.08.01 [4](a) or (b).
 A certificate of appropriateness shall not be required.

-(k) Any communication facility located on property owned, leased, or otherwise controlled by Macon-Bibb County provided a license or lease authorizing the communication facility has been approved by the governing authority of the City or County shall be exempt from these regulations.
+(k) Any communication facility located on property owned, leased, or otherwise controlled by Macon-Bibb County provided a license or lease authorizing the communication facility has been approved by Macon-Bibb County shall be exempt from these regulations.

-(l) Regulatory compliance.
+(l) Compliance with state and federal law.
 All communication facilities must meet or exceed the current standards of the Federal Aviation Administration and Federal Communication Commission and any other agency of the State or the Federal Government with authority to regulate these facilities.
-In the event an applicant discovers, after receiving approval from the Commission, the Federal or State regulations are in conflict with the Commission approval then the applicant must come back to the Commission and file an amended application requesting that the Commission change his permit to be compatible with the State or Federal regulations.
+In the event an applicant discovers, after receiving approval from the Commission, the Federal or State regulations or laws are in conflict with the Commission approval then the applicant must come back to the Commission and file an amended application requesting that the Commission change his permit to be compatible with the State or Federal regulations and laws.
+The provisions of this Resolution are also subject to all applicable state and federal laws and regulations, including, but not limited to, the Georgia BILD Act (O.C.G.A. §§ 36-66B-1 et seq.), and shall not be interpreted or enforced in a manner that is in conflict with such laws and regulations.

 (m) Security.
 All communication facilities shall be equipped with an appropriate anticlimbing device or other similar protection device to prevent unauthorized access to the facility.